richardheath/zeal/docs/design.md

 Sample:
 zeal pack #environment dev #port 8080

-## Extendable Supported Repo

-Zeal will support multiple repo types.
-Each repo will have it's own config that is outside of zeal.
-Repo extensions follows contract that zeal expects.

 ## Locked Versions On Package Creation

 Configuration specification supports gettings latest.
 When a package is created zeal will get latest from repo and lock it in.
 This way the artifact dependencies doesn't change when installed from environment to environment.
 When dependencies change package should be rebuilt with new dependencies.
 This way changes are fully traceable.

-## Dependencies

-Dependencies config accepts multiple dependency types but zeal only recognize packages dependency type.
-Different types are up to users needs.
-One use case is having service dependencies.
-This metadata can be used by deployment orchestrator to ensure services that the package depends on are up and running.

-## Settings

-### Package

-#### name
-Package name.
 #### locked_dependencies
 All dependencies are locked down when installed